-Reviewed by Eduard van der Merwe, Graduate Student, Economics
+Reviewed by Eduard van der Merwe, Department of Economics

 When the world depletes us of optimism, hope remains.
 This message resonates throughout John Barton’s Better Religion: A Primer for Interreligious Peacebuilding.
 In this compact book, Barton is able to clearly articulate his thesis on religion’s role in peacebuilding with writing that makes it accessible to everyone.
 Scholars, community leaders, and members of the general public interested in understanding religion and interreligious peacebuilding efforts will find this primer useful in enhancing their religious literacy – something that is desperately needed.
 Barton challenges some common assumptions, such as minimizing religious disagreements for peacebuilding, by arguing that religious differences and interreligious collaboration are profoundly compatible.
 Throughout the book, both the peaceful and violent capacities of various religious traditions are highlighted; however, Better Religion conveys how communities can identify and mobilize the former such that grassroots interreligious peacebuilding can help ensure the “better.”